nex3/perspective-el/README.md

 directly.
 When called normally, they list buffers filtered by the current perspective.
 With a prefix argument, they list buffers in all perspectives.

+`persp-switch-to-buffer*` imports a selected buffer into the current perspective by default; set `persp-switch-to-buffer-behavior` to `switch` if you prefer it to jump to an existing owning perspective instead.

 The following sample `use-package` invocation changes Emacs default key bindings to use the replacements: